-Though Eliot himself was on his way to becoming a British subject at the time of the poem’s creation, having left the US in 1914, it captures the atmosphere at the time of both sides of the Atlantic.
-A couple of noteworthy aspects the poem speaks to are the loss of innocence and a cynical questioning.
-Aspects that appealed in particular to the ex-patriots of the 1920’s and the counter culturalism of the 1960’s.
-Three major American works where these theme can be seen are Hemingway’s The Sun Also Rises, Fitzgerald’s The Great Gatsby, and Ginsberg’s Howl.
+Though Eliot himself was on his way to becoming a British subject at the time of the poem’s creation, having left the US in 1914, it captures the atmosphere at the time on both sides of the Atlantic.
+A couple of noteworthy aspects that the poem speaks to are the loss of innocence and cynical questioning.
+These aspects appealed in particular to the ex-patriots of the 1920s and the counter-culturalism of the 1960s.
+Three major American works where these themes can be seen are Hemingway’s The Sun Also Rises, Fitzgerald’s The Great Gatsby, and Ginsberg’s Howl.

 Eliot, T.S..
 “The Waste Land” The Norton Anthology of American Literature: 2.
 Ed.
 Baym, Nina.
 New York.: Norton, 2013.
 825-838.
 Print.

 Fitzgerald, F. Scott.
 The Great Gatsby.
 Scribner.
 New York: Scribner, 2004.
 1-180.
 Print.

 Flora, Joseph M. "Ernest Hemingway And T. S. Eliot: A Tangled Relationship."
 Hemingway Review 32.1 (2012): 72-87.
 Academic Search Premier.
 Web.
 4 Dec.2014.

 Ginsberg, Allan.
 “Howl” The Norton Anthology of American Literature: 2.
 Ed.
 Baym, Nina.
 New York.: Norton, 2013.
 1356-1364.
 Print.

 Hemingway, Ernest.
 The Sun Also Rises.
 Scribner.
 New York: Scribner, 2006.
 1-250.
 Print.